willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ![View of Device Manager HoloLens Sensors](images/hololenssensors.png)

-Right Click on the device and select properties.
+Right click on the device and select properties.
 If the device's properties read **The drivers for this device are not installed (Code 28)**, close the window and proceed.
 If there is another message, follow troubleshooting steps on the rest of this page.

 ![Code 28 of HoloLens Sensors in Device Manager](images/code28.png)

-Right click on the device again and click **Update Drivers...** and then click **Search automatically for updated driver software**
+Right click on the device again and select **Update Drivers...** and then **Search automatically for updated driver software**

 After the device updates, you should see your headset listed under "Mixed Reality devices" in Device Manager: